DigitalGeographyLab/DORA/README.md

 ## Modifying or extending transport modes

 The tool uses a hierarchical structure to support different travel modes.
 By default, the supported travel modes are Private Car and Bicycle.
-To extend the functionality it is needed either to modify the existing transport modes specificiations or adding a new specification of the abstraction [AbstractTransportMode] and call it from [doraInit.py].
+To extend the functionality it is needed either to modify the existing transport modes specifications or by adding a new specification of the abstraction [AbstractTransportMode] and call it from [doraInit.py].